 Matthew’s nativity story follows his introduction and genealogy, which I have written about in great detail.
 It establishes his Gospel as a new Torah with Jesus as its central figure.

 One challenge of analyzing Matthew is that various compositional layers can be recognized.
 The majority of the book was based directly on the Gospel of Mark—our earliest extant Gospel—which the Matthean author copied almost verbatim, making changes to its storyline and theological views where the anonymous author (whom it is convenient to call “Matthew”) saw fit.
-A second major source, of course, was the lost Q document, as most scholars agree.
+A second major source, most scholars believe, was the lost Q document.

 Mark, of course, begins with Jesus’ baptism, providing no birth or childhood material for later Gospel writers to work with.
 It doesn’t even supply a name for Jesus’ father.
 Matthew’s birth story is therefore unique (and quite different from Luke’s), but even there, scholars have detected indications of a pre-Matthean story that Matthew has borrowed and added to.
 I will mention such details where relevant; but for the most part, I’ll be dealing with the final composition.